tokyoski/wim/README.md

-# wim
+# wims
-Wireless Interface Manager -- Switch between Monitor and Managed modes in Ubuntu linux (not tested in other distros, but it should work if python3, ip and iw are installed).
+Wireless Interface Mode Switcher -- Switch between Monitor and Managed modes in Ubuntu linux (not tested in other distros, but it should work if python3, ip and iw are installed).